 Series Outline

-- FPGA Pong (this post) - race the beam to create the arcade classic
+- Pong (this post) - recreate the classic arcade on an FPGA

 Requirements